What is Lynch syndrome?

 *(colorectal cancer, endometrial cancer, small bowel, ureter, or renal pelvis cancer; some people would also consider including ovarian cancer)

 The definition of Lynch syndrome is still evolving.
-A family may still have Lynch syndrome even if the Amsterdam Criteria does not fully match the family history.
-Therefore, meeting with a health professional who specializes in genetics, such as a genetic counselor or medical geneticist (a doctor with training in genetic diseases and conditions), is recommended for people who have a family history that suggests Lynch syndrome.
+A family may still have Lynch syndrome even if the revised Bethesda guidelines do not fully match the family history.
+Therefore, meeting with a health professional who has training in genetic diseases and conditions, such as a genetic counselor or medical geneticist, is recommended for people who have a family history that suggests Lynch syndrome.

 What causes Lynch syndrome?